 Churning Employees vs Promotion Last 5 years:

-The following chart tells us that maximum employees who leave have not been promoted in last 5 years and this churn rate decreases as the employees are getting promotions.
+The following chart tells us that majority employees who leave have not been promoted in last 5 years and this churn rate decreases as the employees are getting promotions.
 So this could be a major reason too for employee churn.
 Organization can work to on this issue to solve churn problem.

 Models: